SpudMonkey7k/neopets-flash-fix-VM/UPDATES.md

+## 2023-04-04 Update - 3dvia needs love, too!
+1. 3dvia games should now send full cookies -- This means the 'refresh' trick should work for sending your scores now.
+2. 3dvia games should no longer open in a new window AND the original page; this should prevent the hash from being regenerated invalidating one instances' ability to generate a valid score.

 ### 2023-03-31 Update:
 I have added several Shockwave Tweaks to make the Shockwave games much more reliable.
 These tweaks rely on the "**Bad Driver Bug**" *(Shown in the Shockwave setup section)* fix to be deployed, so if you haven't done this,